Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

 \subsection{Main results I: Rationality for Rankin-Selberg $L$-functions with explicit archimedean factors}

 Our rationality-results apply to a large class of automorphic representations $\Pi$ and $\Pi'$.
 More precisely, we let $F$ be any CM-field and $\Pi$ a cuspidal automorphic representation of $\GL_n(\A_F)$, whereas $\Pi'=\Pi_1\boxplus...\boxplus\Pi_k$ may even be an isobaric sum on $\GL_{n-1}(\A_F)$, fully induced from an arbitrary number $k\geq 1$ of distinct, but again arbitrary, unitary cuspidal automorphic representations $\Pi_i$. \\\\ Let $s=\tfrac12+m$ be a critical point of $L^S(s,\Pi\times\Pi')$.
-Clearly, in order to lay our hands on the archimedean factor (i.e., the contribution of the archimedean zeta integrals to our formulas), we have to specify our possible choices of $\Pi_\infty$ and $\Pi'_\infty$: If $m\neq 0$, the only condition they have to satisfy is to be conjugate self-dual with non-vanishing relative Lie algebra cohomology with respect to an irreducible algebraic coefficient module $\EE_\mu$, respectively $\EE_{\mu'}$, allowing a non-trivial $\GL_{n-1}(F\otimes_\Q\R)$-intertwining $\EE_\mu\otimes\EE_{\mu'}\ra\C$.\\\\ The case $m=0$, i.e., to obtain a rationality-result with explicit powers of $(2\pi i)$ for the central critical value $L^S(\tfrac12,\Pi\times\Pi')$, is more complicated by nature and needs an additional non-vanishing assumption on the central critical value of some auxiliary representations, constructed from suitable Hecke characters, see Hyp./Conj. \ref{cond} and Hyp.\ \ref{hyp a 0} \& \ref{hyp a 1}.
-This assumption is due to the limitation of current techniques only.
-Indeed, in all cases considered in this paper, the aforementioned hypotheses are expected to hold in full generality.
-As an example, we only remark here that the latter two hypotheses, Hyp.\ \ref{hyp a 0} \& \ref{hyp a 1}, can be dropped, if $\EE_\mu$ and $\EE_{\mu'}$ are sufficiently regular, i.e., the successive coordinates of $\mu$ and $\mu'$ differ at least by $2$.\\\\ Here is our first main theorem, relating critical values of $L^S(s,\Pi\times\Pi')$ with explicit powers of $(2\pi i)$:
+Clearly, in order to explicitly determine the archimedean factor (i.e., the contribution of the archimedean zeta integrals to our formulas), we have to specify our possible choices of $\Pi_\infty$ and $\Pi'_\infty$: If $m\neq 0$, the only condition they have to satisfy is to be unitary with non-vanishing relative Lie algebra cohomology with respect to an irreducible algebraic coefficient module $\EE_\mu$, respectively $\EE_{\mu'}$, allowing a non-trivial $\GL_{n-1}(F\otimes_\Q\R)$-intertwining $\EE_\mu\otimes\EE_{\mu'}\ra\C$.\\\\ The special case $m=0$, i.e., to obtain a rationality-result with explicit powers of $(2\pi i)$ for the central critical value $L^S(\tfrac12,\Pi\times\Pi')$, is more complicated by nature and needs an additional non-vanishing assumption on the central critical value of some auxiliary representations, constructed from suitable Hecke characters, see Hyp.\ \ref{hyp a 0}, \ref{hyp a 1} \& \ref{cond} for our precise assumptions in this case.
+We indeed expect our hypotheses to hold in complete generality: Evidence for this expectation is provided by \cite{jiang-zhang}, \cite{eischen} and \cite{ginz-jiang-rallis}, but also and more originally by \cite{rohrlich}: We refer to \S \ref{sect:nonvan} for a more detailed discussion and explanations on our hypotheses.
+Here we only remark that Hyp.\ \ref{hyp a 0} \& \ref{hyp a 1}, can be dropped, for instance, if $\EE_\mu$ and $\EE_{\mu'}$ are sufficiently regular, i.e., the successive coordinates of $\mu$ and $\mu'$ differ at least by $2$.\\\\ Here is our first main theorem, relating critical values of $L^S(s,\Pi\times\Pi')$ with explicit powers of $(2\pi i)$: